-Modern slavery includes one person having control over another person in such a way that he or she snatches other person’s individual liberty.
+Modern slavery includes one person having control over another person in such a way that he or she snatches another person’s individual liberty.
 The person who is in control exploit another person for getting his job done through their use, management, profit, transfer or disposal.
 Modern slavery plays a vital role in the production of 122 goods, across 58 countries.
-The International Labor Organization estimates the illicit profit that comes out of the modern slavery to be $150 billion a year.
+The International Labor Organization estimates the illicit profit that comes out of modern slavery to be $150 billion a year.

 Asia-Pacific region tops the chart in modern slavery with almost 46% reeling under this menace.
-83% males and 17% females are the victims of contemporary slavery.
+83% of males and 17% of females are victims of contemporary slavery.
 Forced and child marriage are prevalent forms of slavery in countries like India, Pakistan, Nepal, Bangladesh and Indonesia.
 Sexual slavery has risen in concert with economic prosperity in India.

 The informal nature of the Indian economy has an effect on vulnerability and accounts in large part for modern slavery, which is related to economic gender and caste inequalities.
-In states hit by Maoist violence, such as Bihar, Chhattisgarh, Jharkhand and Odisha, boys and girls between the ages of six and twelve are recruited in children’s unit.
+In states hit by Maoist violence, such as Bihar, Chhattisgarh, Jharkhand and Odisha, boys and girls between the ages of six and twelve are recruited in the children’s unit.

 Know IAS Exam